mlinnen/seneca-suncalculator/README.md

 These are a few items I think this module could use to make it more useful.
 I don't have any plans on when the following will be done or in what order.
 - Convert this into a plugin
+- Add support for the eventcheck to only fire actions once for a given event/day
 - Allow for the _lat_ and _long_ be set as an options
 - Add tests
 - Add support for more suncalc actions